nextcord/nextcord/docs/quickstart.rst

 3. We then use the same :func:`on_ready` from our minimal bot to tell us when our bot has finished logging into discord and is setup.
 4. By putting `@bot.command()` before a function, we are telling our but that this is a command.
-   The bot will then create a command using the name of the function, in this case `ping`.
+   The bot will then create a command using the name of the function, in this case ``ping``.

-   When the bot is run, this command can be called by combining the command name and the command prefix we defined in :class:`Bot`. `!ping`, by running this the bot should respond with `Pong!`
+   When the bot is run, this command can be called by combining the command name and the command prefix we defined in :class:`Bot`. ``!ping``, by running this the bot should respond with ``Pong!``

    If you wish to name a function differently, you can provide a name in the decorator like so.
    `@bot.command(name="name")`
+5. Finally, we run the bot with our login token.
+This is the same as the minimal bot.

+:class:`Bot` also features a built-in help command.
+You can view this with your prefix following by ``help``, in our case it's ``!help``.
+Try it out yourself.

 Next Steps